SCUT-DuctedFan/vrpn_client_ros/readme.md

 ```

 ## Run mavros
-finally, install [mavros](https://docs.px4.io/main/en/ros/mavros_installation.html) and run it by follow command, then the data transfer to pixhawk. the mavros can
+finally, install [mavros](https://docs.px4.io/main/en/ros/mavros_installation.html) and run it by follow command, then the data transfer to pixhawk.

 ROS uses ENU frames by convention.
 Assume the Optitrack system have set `Up Axis` to `Z Up`, and the data obtained by using the vrpn_client_node node is ENU frame.
 Through topic remapping, mavros/vision_pose/pose is obtained.
 MAVROS is responsible for converting the ENU frame of mavros/vision_pose/pose into the NED frame used by px4.